• Skip to primary navigation

 What is rice flour?

-This simple gluten-free flour is made from long-grained or medium-grained rice that is ground, and it can be made with white rice or brown rice.
+This simple gluten-free flour is made from long-grained or medium-grained rice that is ground and can be made with white rice or brown rice.
 There is also sweet rice flour.

-Rice flour has lots of culinary uses such as thickening sauces, making noodles, and best of all it is excellent in baked goods.
+Rice flour has lots of culinary uses, such as thickening sauces, and making noodles, and best of all it is excellent in baked goods.
 You will find rice flour in most gluten-free flour mixes.

 The sandy texture of rice flour adds a wonderful crumbly texture to cookies and adds substance to bread.